NinVoido/spotify-vpn/doc/man-sections/link-options.rst

 --session-timeout n
-  Raises :code:`SIGTERM` for the client instance after ``n`` seconds since the beginning of the session, forcing OpenVPN to disconnect.
+  Raises :code:`SIGTERM` for the client instance after ``n`` seconds since the beginning of the session, forcing spotify to disconnect.
-  In client mode, OpenVPN will disconnect and exit, while in server mode all client sessions are terminated.
+  In client mode, spotify will disconnect and exit, while in server mode all client sessions are terminated.

   This option can also be specified in a client instance config file